-The FlashArray//M70 offers purpose-built hardware designed for the performance of flash.
+The FlashArray//X70 offers purpose-built hardware designed for the performance of flash.
 And delivers consistent <1ms average latency.
-Performance is optimized for the real-world applications workloads that are dominated by I/O sizes of 32K or larger vs. 4K/8K hero performance benchmarks.
+Performance is optimized for the real-world applications workloads that are dominated by I/O sizes of 32K or larger versus 4K/8K hero performance benchmarks.
 Full performance is maintained even under failures/updates.

-The FlashArray offers the following:
+The FlashArray has the following: